Jewish courtyard, Speyer: History

 In the late 11th century, Jews fleeing persecution in the town of Mainz began to take refuge in Speyer.
 In 1084, the Bishop of Speyer, Rüdiger Huzmann, issued a letter of protection for the fledgling Jewish community, intending to grow the economy of Speyer.
 This protection was later expanded by Henry IV, Holy Roman Emperor in 1090, beginning a "golden age" of Judaism in Speyer.

-The oldest building in the Jewish courtyard is a synagogue, which was consecrated on 21 September 1104.
-The first documented mention of the Mikvah was in 1126, making it the earliest documented mikvah in Europe, and its subterranean components have been nearly unmodified for centuries.
+The oldest building in the Judenhof is the synagogue, which was consecrated on 21 September 1104.
+The first documented mention of the mikvah was in 1126, making it the earliest documented mikvah in Europe, and its subterranean components have been nearly unmodified for centuries.
 In 1196, the synagogue was burnt in a pogrom and was subsequently reconstructed.
-In the mid 13th century, the synagogue was renovated in Gothic style and the women's synagogue was built next to it.
-Finally, the mid-14th century, the yeshiva was constructed.
+In the mid-13th century, the synagogue was renovated in Gothic style and the frauenschul was built next to it.
+Finally, in the mid-14th century, the yeshiva was constructed.

 The Jewish community in Speyer existed until the beginning of the 16th century.
-The exact time and circumstances of the destruction are unknown.
-The synagogue was used as an armory by Speyer until the city was destroyed in 1689 during the Nine Years' War.
-Afterwards, the buildings in the Jewish courtyard were leased out for building huts, and then was divided into residential allotments before 1999 when the city of Speyer bought the area and removed the non-medieval buildings.
+The exact date and circumstances of its dissolution are unknown.
+From at least 1529, the synagogue was used as a municipal armory.
+It burned down in 1689, during the Nine Years' War.
+The courtyard was then used for housing livestock, and later divided into residential allotments.
+The city of Speyer purchased the site in 1999 and removed the modern buildings that had accumulated there, exposing the medieval fabric.